SobieskiCodes/RDPWrap/README.md

 ## Disclaimer
 I took no part in either of these tools.
 The original RDPWrap can be found [here](https://github.com/stascorp/rdpwrap)<br>
-The automated custom RDPWrap used here can be found on [sebaxakerhtc's](https://github.com/sebaxakerhtc/) profile.
+The automated custom RDPWrap used here can be found on [sebaxakerhtc's](https://github.com/sebaxakerhtc/) profile.<br>
 And the original win10privacy can be found [here](https://www.winprivacy.de/english-home/)<br>
-If this works for you, please consider donating to the authors as they made this possible.
+If this works for you, please consider donating to the authors as they made this possible.<br>